onerzafer/microfe/README.md

 #### Static SPA

 Just copy files as is under micro-fe-registry folder and add necessary micro-fe-manifest.json and the app is ready to run.
-Just a notice if your spa is based on jquery unfortunately it will not work as micro-app because of non-supported shadow dom usage.
+Just notice if your spa is based on jquery, unfortunately, it will not work as micro-app because of non-supported shadow dom usage.

 #### React